Suguru-K/GameCreate/Pick up the Ball/README.md

 ## Usage
 The operation is simple and operates as follows.<br>
+When you open "Pick up the Ball.app", the Configuration screen will open, so after deciding on [Screen resolution] and [Graphics Quality], click the [Play!]
+Button to start.
 [←]:Bar moves to the left.<br>
 [→]:Bar moves to the right.<br>